rubuproject/havefun/README.md

 ## 📝 License

-s for personal or commercial projects.
+s for personal or com

 ## 👨‍💻 Author